hanslhansl/elden-ring-damage-optimizer/README.md

 The new *regulation_data.json* file will be created in same directory as the *damage-optimizer.exe* and can now be used via *file->open regulation file*.
 ## buidling
+The project requires C++23 because I am using some of the new std::ranges algorithms.

 The dependencies are:
 - [nlohmann/json](https://github.com/nlohmann/json)
 - [bshoshany/thread-pool](https://github.com/bshoshany/thread-pool)